What is an emergency?

 - Non-productive retching: Trying to vomit but bringing nothing up is a sign of gastric torsion and a blue-light emergency.

 - Difficulty passing urine: Indicates a urinary infection or a more serious blockage — definitely not one to watch and wait.

-- Breathing difficulties: Rapid, shallow breathing; using the tummy muscles to breathe; or cats mouth-breathing are all indications that urgent attention is needed.
+- Breathing difficulties: Rapid, shallow breathing; using the tummy muscles to breathe; or cats mouth-breathing is an indication that urgent attention is needed.

 - Blood: Bleeding from a wound, and blood in vomit or diarrhea — phone the vet ASAP.

 - Confusion, disorientation, non-responsiveness: From a stroke to high blood pressure or dehydration, these signs need recognizing and acting upon.

 - Extreme vomiting or diarrhea: Repeated sickness (several times over 1 hour or lasting longer than 4 hours) or copious liquid diarrhea both add up to fluid loss.

 - Vaginal discharge: A purulent discharge is a sign of pyometra, which requires urgent attention.

 - Difficulty giving birth: Speaks for itself, and you need with speak to a vet — urgently.